-Vegetation, including front yard planting, contributes to the overall greening of our city, ensuring we are resilient into the future, and it offers important visual amenity in outlook from residential units and along the street edge
+Vegetation, including street edge landscaping, contributes to the overall greening of our city, ensuring we are resilient into the future, and it offers important visual amenity in outlook from residential units and along the street edge.

 - G4.
-When planning for planting as part of new development: - incorporate species that are appropriate to their location and of a suitable mature scale in relation to the scale of surrounding buildings; - 2. locate planting where this would enhance the streetscape; - 3. locate planting to integrate buildings into the planned urban context; - 4. locate planting to assist with privacy within the site and on surrounding sites; - 5. select planting to contribute to local biodiversity; - utilise trees to provide summer shade and allow for winter sun; - integrate existing established trees into the planning for planting, where they are of good quality, will contribute to achieving positive amenity outcomes, and are consistent with the development outcome for the site.
+When planning for planting as part of new development: - Incorporate species that are appropriate to their location and of a suitable mature scale in relation to the scale of surrounding buildings; - 2.
+Locate planting where this would enhance the streetscape; - 3.
+Locate planting to integrate buildings into the planned urban context; - 4.
+Locate planting to assist with privacy within the site and on surrounding sites; - 5.
+Select planting to contribute to local biodiversity; - 6.
+Utilise trees to provide summer shade and allow for winter sun; - 7.
+Integrate existing established trees into the planning for planting, where they are of good quality, will contribute to achieving positive amenity outcomes, and are consistent with the development outcome for the site.